 What are the barriers?
 Power analysis.
 What is your analysis of the key forces driving/blocking such a change?
 What economic or political interests are threatened/promoted by the change?
 Which groups are drivers/blockers/undecided?
 Is it visible (rules and force) or invisible (in people heads – norms and values) or hidden (behind the scenes influence).
 Who do the key players listen to (because that may help us decide on our alliance strategy).

-Blockers:
+Blockers: tabloid media; far-right narratives;

-Drivers:
+Drivers: community-led media

 Challenges linked to the changing media industry: lack of or inadequate knowledge about ethnic and religious issues among journalists; financial difficulties in the media sector, which leads to overloading of reporters and lack of time to prepare reports.

+Key players:

 What are the change hypothesis/assumptions?
 Opportunities?
 How is the change we are discussing likely to take place?
 What alliances (e.g. between sympathetic officials or politicians, private sector, media, faith leaders or civil society) could drive/block the change?
 What would strengthen the good guys and weaken the bad – e.g. research and evidence, pressure from people they listen to (who are they?) or mobilisation in the street?
 Can you foresee any likely ‘critical junctures’: new governments; changes of leadership; election timetables when change is more likely to occur?